thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_January 1, 2024_

+> Why, Oppenheimer knows about everything.
+He can talk to you about anything you bring up.
+Well, not exactly.
+I guess there are a few things he doesn't know about.
+He doesn't know anything about sports.

+- General Leslie Groves, quoted from American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer, pp. 185-186.

+---

 _December 22, 2023_

 > Life everywhere is life, life is in ourselves and not in the external.
 There will be people near me, and to be a human being among human beings, and remain one forever, no matter what misfortunes befall, not to become depressed, and not to falter -- this is what life is, herein lies its task.